ericchapman80/friction-log-starter/README.md

 Your contributions help improve developer experience for everyone—thank you!

 ### 🗣️ Start a Discussion
-If you're experiencing a developer friction—or just want to share a pain point, start a new [Discussion](https://github.com/ericchapman80/friction-log-starter/discussions) under the **Frictions** category.
+If you're experiencing a developer friction—or just want to share a pain point, [Start a New Friction Report](https://github.com/ericchapman80/friction-log-starter/discussions/new) using our guided template.
+This will create a new discussion under the **Friction Log** category.
 This allows for open-ended conversation, collaborative brainstorming, and community voting.

+> When creating your discussion, select the **Friction** template for a structured reporting experience.

 - Use a descriptive title (e.g., "Long CI/CD Times on Small Changes")
 - Include context (what you were trying to do, expected behavior, what got in your way)